Neethaane En Ponvasantham (soundtrack): Reception

 The soundtrack received positive reviews from music critics.
-Musicperk quoted, "A great musical from Raja after a long time.
+Sri Krishna of Musicperk quoted, "A great musical from Raja after a long time.
 All hail the Maestro."
-Milliblog called the soundtrack "every Raja fan's wet dream".
+Karthik Srinivasan of Milliblog called the soundtrack "every Raja fan's wet dream".
 Music Aloud's review said – "A musical extravaganza was promised, and a musical extravaganza has been delivered."
-Behindwoods said "It's a strong comeback for Ilaiyaraja and this has turned out to be another musical treat from Gautham Menon.
-A new superhit combo is born!!! [sic]" NDTV quoted "Neethaane En Ponvasantham perfect rendition of melody, trance" and said "You couldn't have asked for a better album.
+Critic based at Indo-Asian News Service quoted the album as a "perfect rendition of melody, trance" and said "You couldn't have asked for a better album.
 Pick up this album and get drenched in the musical shower".
+Chris M. Slawecki of All About Jazz said that the album "presents surprisingly mainstream music" where "Every tune has vocals, and while several tunes present light and floating orchestration that's curiously jazz-like, these vocals often bring them back to earth".